Fazendaaa/AnilistBot/README.md

 * Create a site displaying info about:
     * Trending animes/mangas
     * A graph showing anime/mangas distances between users likes
+* The site must be a [PWA](https://en.wikipedia.org/wiki/Progressive_Web_Apps) to allow new users besides the Telegram user base

 # Deployment
 This bot is up and running at [Heroku](http://heroku.com/) in a [Docker](https://www.docker.com/) container.
 You can also deploy yourself this bot into Heroku through: